Affine geometric description of thermodynamics: Comparison with contact geometric thermodynamics

-A particular class of submanifolds, called a Legendrian submanifold, can be interpreted as a thermodynamic phase space\cite{Mrugala2000}, where the equation of state at equilibrium is described.
+A Legendrian submanifold of a contact manifold can be interpreted as a thermodynamic phase space\cite{Mrugala2000}, where the equation of state at equilibrium is described.
 Here a {\it Legendrian submanifold} is an $n$-dimensional submanifold of a contact manifold satisfying the condition that the pull-back of $\lambda$ vanishes.
 There are some useful projections\,\cite{Arnold-Givental}.
 In terms of the coordinate system $(x,y,z)$, the projection of a Legendrian submanifold onto the $(x,z)$-plane is called a {\it Legendre map}, its image is celled a {\it wave front}.
 In addition, the projection of a Legendrian submanifold onto the $(x,y)$-plane is called a {\it Lagrange map}.

 A diffeomorphism that preserves the contact structure $\ker\lambda$ is called a {\it contact transform}, and its vector field is called a {\it contact vector field}.
-Although there are various viewpoints, this vector field is sometimes employed as a tool for expressing nonequilibrium time-evolution of thermodynamic systems \cite{Goto2015JMP,Goto2022JMP,Entov2021} (see Ref.\, \cite{Jurkowski2000} for another interpretation).
+This vector field is sometimes employed as a tool for expressing nonequilibrium time-evolution of thermodynamic systems \cite{Goto2015JMP,Goto2022JMP,Entov2021,GLP2022} (see Ref.\, \cite{Jurkowski2000} for another thermodynamic interpretation of a contact vector field).
 A way to provide a contact vector field is to provide a function, called a {\it contact Hamiltonian}, and the derived contact vector field is called a {\it contact Hamiltonian vector field}.
 A contact Hamiltonian vector field $Y_{h}$ associated with contact Hamiltonian $h$ is determined by

 where $R$ is called the {\it Reeb vector field} defined such that

 In the case where the contact form is expressed as above, the contact Hamiltonian vector field $Y_{h}$ on $T^{*}Q\times\mbbR$ is written in coordinates as